Tuscany: Lucca to Siena8 Days & 7 Nights

 At B&B Il Pino you will get a warm welcome.
 The five bedrooms are located above the restaurant and are well equipped and comfortable.

-Begin your day with a short transfer to Abbadia Isola (35 min) for the final part of your walk!
-The parish church of the tiny village offered shelter to pilgrims during medieval times.
-Follow the unpaved trail to Monteriggioni, a remarkable sight with its city walls and 14 watchtowers.
+Begin your day with a short transfer to Monteriggioni (35 min) for the final part of your walk!
+The parish church of the nearby Abaddia a Isola offered shelter to pilgrims during medieval times.
+Follow the unpaved trail which gives a remarkable view of Monteriggioni's city walls and 14 watchtowers.
 Continue onto 'Porta Camollia', Siena's city gates, where you can check into your friendly accommodation and explore Piazza del Campo, where the famous 'Palio di Siena' horseraces are held each year.

 This 3-star hotel is situated in Siena town centre.
 Built around the year 1870 as a NeoClassical villa and completely restored in 2004, it keeps its original style as well as its beautiful frescoed rooms.
 In its 48 rooms you find every kind of a comfort: bathtubs or showers, linen, hairdryer, safe, air conditioning/ central heating, telephone, satellite TV, and bedrooms with a Wi-Fi Internet connection.